orientechnologies/orientdb-docs/Graph-Schema.md

     // CREATE THE EDGE
     Edge e = account.addEdge("Lives", address);

+### Inheritance tree
+Classes can extends other classes.
+Starting from 2.1 OrientDB supports also multiple inheritance.
+To create a class that extends a class different by "V" (Vertex) and E (Edge) types, pass the class name on construction:

+    graph.createVertexType(<class-name>, <super-class>); // VERTEX TYPE
+    graph.createEdgeType(<class-name>, <super-class>);  // EDGE TYPE

+Example to create a base class "Account" and two sub-classes "Provider" and "Customer":

+    graph.createVertexType("Account");
+    graph.createVertexType("Customer", "Account");
+    graph.createVertexType("Provider", "Account");

 ### Get custom types

 To retrieve such custom classes use the methods ``graph.getVertexType(<name>)`` and ``graph.getEdgeType(<name>)``.
 Example: